taslim19/akn-lib/README.md

 - `**params:` Allows passing additional parameters as a dictionary, which will be sent as JSON.

 ### 🔹 <b>User Creation Date:</b>

+This feature retrieves the date when the user's account was initially created.
+It provides a reliable audit trail and allows users or administrators to verify the account's age, which can be important for purposes such as eligibility verification, security audits, or account management.

 ```py
 import os
 from akenoai import OldAkenoXToJs